JackSzwergold/Cheat-Sheets/content/MediaWiki with Lighttpd.md

 Template: index
 ---

-# How To Set Up the Latest MediaWiki with Lighttpd on Ubuntu 14.04

-By Jack Szwergold

 ### Introduction

 MediaWiki is a popular open source wiki platform that can be used for public or internal collaborative content publishing.
 MediaWiki is used for many of the most popular wikis on the internet including Wikipedia, the site that the project was originally designed to serve.